claudiobierig/doppeldenk/roadmap.md

 # Roadmap

-## Planed Features (~120h + Refactoring)
+## Planed Features (~90h + Refactoring + ~80h Eurocrisis)

 - List of finished games (2h)
 - Option to change PW (16h)
+- Send reminder if its your turn (12h)
 - Show number of games in which we are active player (4h)
 - JS Live update (6h + refactoring time)
   - time marker
   - influence points
   - market prices
-- Fix SVGs so they can be used for both printing and webpage
+- Fix SVGs so they can be used for both printing and webpage (10h)
-- Update to new rules after WE (TBD)
+- Update to new rules after WE (24h)
+  - Change limit of resources (1h)
+  - Add event to add demand resources (8h)
+  - Change cost influence (4h)
+  - Add event mid game scoring (8h)
+  - Rulebook update (2h)
+- Improve UI and UX (30h)
+  - Planet market (16h)
+    - Split planet market and influence track
+    - How to display multiple demand resources in planet market
+    - Change direction of one resource
+    - How to make clear offer/demand difference
+    - Maybe put resources on planet board (2h)
+  - Different resource symbols, building resource -> oil barrel (2h)
+  - Fit on screen (8h)
+- Add option for different rule options in creating game (8h)
+  - Show in list and detail view
 - Add EuroCrisis (80h + refactoring)

 ## Open Bugs (4h)